-Managed Services vs. Outsourcing.
+Managed Security Services vs. Outsourcing.
 How Do You Know the Difference?

 Understanding how support tickets and system alerts are triaged and resolved is a simple way to identify which type of model your service provider utilizes.
 A managed services model relies on a framework of people, process and workflow automation built into their system to provide a consistent level of service.
 This system will automate alerts based on severity, provide ticket prioritization based on issue type and deliver consistent service level agreements.
 Alternatively, outsourcing is a conventional one-to-one ratio model where you replace your headcount with the service providers resources at a markup.
 A customer receives dedicated resources to handle all tickets and alerts however they will lack intimate knowledge of your environment or any outstanding issues.
 Without this knowledge, prioritization and resolution of issues can be prolonged and sometimes even further complicated.

 Managed Security Services Question 2: What does the reporting structure look like?

 How information is disseminated and reports are delivered is another revealing indicator of a true managed services provider.
 Reports from a managed services provider are generated through automated technology on a defined and consistent schedule to provide transparency in real time.
 With outsourcing, the dedicated resource generates reports on an ad-hoc basis for the customer.
 Without the automation, it’s typical to see a lack in reporting consistency and regimen.

 Managed Security Services Question 3: What does the pricing structure look like?